-Marebox Project: 3D Research, Atlantis Consulting
+Supported by Marebox Project: 3D Research, Atlantis Consulting

 and SAVVY Contemporary The Laboratory of Form-Ideas

-Transforming heterogeneity into homogeneity, the Mediterranean(s) and its life flows have been appropriated by the western european world as commodities.
-Guided by the question, what is currently at the center and what deserves our urgent attention, we seek to contribute to displace the eurocentric gaze of the Mediterranean.
-To echo some of its overshadowed histories, we approach the Mediterranean(s) sea in plural as a salty water body mass that connects a network of sweet water bodies of rivers which flow into each other, navigating borders and coasts, reaching depths and surfaces.
-As an interconnected body with multiple agents—human and more than human– cooperating and configuring its waterscape.
-Our aim is to contribute to a wider re-assemblage of the identities and imaginaries around the Mediterranean cultures in its plurality.
+Transforming heterogeneity into homogeneity, the Mediterranean(s) and its life flows have been appropriated by the Western European world as commodities.
+Guided by the question as to what is currently at the center and what deserves our urgent attention, we seek to contribute to displacing the Eurocentric gaze on the Mediterranean.
+To echo some of its overshadowed histories, we approach the Mediterranean(s) Sea in plural as a saltwater body that connects a network of freshwater rivers that flow into one other, navigating borders and coasts at varying depths and surfaces.
+As an interconnected body with multiple agents—human and more-than-human—, it cooperates and configures its waterscape.
+Our aim is to recognize the systematically invisibilized imaginaries of the Mediterranean and to explore the latter as a complex region to contribute to a wider re-assembling of the identities and imaginaries around the Mediterranean cultures in its plurality.

-Intersecting Mediterraneans(s) from its Regional Rivers I is a research piece that aims to recognize the systematically invisibilized imaginaries of the Mediterranean and to explore the latter as a complex region.
-The fabric acts as a receptive membrane which carries memories, myths, relationships and affects that nourish the mediterranean.
-The fabric is thus activated by the intersecting voices from the Po, Isonzo/Soča, Neretva, Cem Cijevna, Düden, Kishon, Nile, Medjerda, Chelif, Moulouya, Ebro and the Rhône rivers, amongst others.
-Intersecting Mediterranean(s) aims to acknowledge the specificities of contexts and life flows that nourish the Mediterranean.
+Intersecting Mediterranean(s) is a research piece and installation that involves 36 meters of fabric and a multichannel audio series.
+The fabric connects the river with the sea, and as a receptive membrane that carries memories, myths, relationships, and affects that nourish the Mediterranean, it becomes a living archive of this encounter.
+The textile gives visibility to the current; as it registers the direction and manifests the pace, it is activated by intersecting voices from the Po, Isonzo/Soča, Neretva, Cem/Cijevna, Düden, Kishon, Nile, Medjerda, Chelif, Moulouya, Ebro, and the Rhône rivers, among others.Around the fabric is an audiovisual installation involving two video performances, presented separated from one another and played in a loop.
+Intersecting Mediterranean(s) from its Regional Rivers aims to acknowledge the specificities of contexts and life flows that nourish the Mediterranean.

 Audiovisual support: Lara Tabet